larissad45/course3project/CodeBook.md

 Later, We uses descriptive activity names to name the activities in the data set Tidy_Info and change de column name from Id to Activity.

-Finally, We made the Tidy_Info column names more readable, changing strings with gsub() and regular expresions.
+Finally, We made the Tidy_Info column names more readable, changing strings with gsub() and regular expresions:
 "Acc""          = "Accelerometer"
 "BodyBody"      = "Body"
 "Gyro"          = "Gyroscope"